 \section{Introduction}

-There are many different types of techniques that can detect exoplanets (such as radial velocity and stellar transits), however, gravitational microlensing is currently the only one capable of finding planets in wide orbits, beyond the snow line.
-This parameter space is thought to be the dominant birth place of planets, as predicted by the core accretion theory \citep{Lissauer1993, Ida2004, Kennedy2006}.
-Gravitational microlensing can not only detect `cold' planets down to Earth masses, but can also detect planets that orbit a range of different stars, such as M dwarfs (e.g. OGLE-2005-BLG-071, \cite{Udalski2005, Dong2009, Bennett2020}), and even white dwarfs (e.g. MOA-2010-BLG-477, \cite{Blackman2021Nature}).
+There are many different types of techniques that can detect exoplanets (such as radial velocity and stellar transits), however, gravitational microlensing is currently the only one capable of finding low-mass planets in wide orbits, beyond the snow line.
+The direct imaging technique can also detect planets in wide-orbits, however, they are limited to more massive planets ($> 1\ M_{\rm jup}$).
+This wide-orbit parameter space is thought to be the dominant birth place of planets, as predicted by the core accretion theory \citep{Lissauer1993, Ida2004, Kennedy2006}.
+Gravitational microlensing cannot only detect `cold' planets down to Earth masses, but can also detect planets that orbit a range of different stars, such as M dwarfs (e.g. OGLE-2005-BLG-071, \cite{Udalski2005, Dong2009, Bennett2020}), and even white dwarfs (e.g. MOA-2010-BLG-477, \cite{Blackman2021Nature}).
 This is because the technique is not reliant on detecting light from the host star.
-A setback to this technique, however, is that the physical parameters of the system cannot be determined without the addition of higher order effects on the light curve, or direct lens flux and proper motion measurements.
+A setback to this technique, however, is that the physical parameters of the system cannot be determined without the addition of higher order effects on the light-curve, or direct lens flux and proper motion measurements.

-Higher order effects on the light curve can manifest as finite source effects, microlensing parallax, orbital motion of the lens, xallarap, and the magnification of a second source.
-In the case of MOA-2010-BLG-328 (henceforth, MB10328) \cite{Furusawa2013} they measured parallax, orbital motion and xallarap effects.
+Higher order effects on the light-curve can manifest as finite source effects, microlensing parallax, orbital motion of the lens, xallarap, and the magnification of a second source.
+In the case of MOA-2010-BLG-328 (henceforth, MB10328) \cite{Furusawa2013} measured parallax, orbital motion and xallarap effects.
 They considered a ``parallax + orbital motion" model, which was degenerate between the close and wide solutions, and they considered a ``xallarap" only model.
 All these models were degenerate, yielding very different results.